Yamato-Security/sigma-to-hayabusa-converter/README.md

 4. Rules will syntax errors will not be converted.

+5. Tags in `deprecated` and `unsupported` rules are updated from the V1 format to the V2 format which uses `-` instead of `_` in order keep everything consistant and handle abbreviations in Hayabusa easier.
+Example: `initial_access` becomes `initial-access`.

-5. Since we are adding `Channel` and `EventID` information to rules, we create a new UUIDv4 ID by using the MD5 hash of the original ID and specify the original ID in the `related` field and mark the `type` as `derived`.
+6. Since we are adding `Channel` and `EventID` information to rules, we create a new UUIDv4 ID by using the MD5 hash of the original ID and specify the original ID in the `related` field and mark the `type` as `derived`.
 For rules that can be converted to multiple rules (`sysmon` and `builtin`), we need to create new rule IDs for the derived `builtin` rules as well.
 In order to do this, we calculate a MD5 hash of the `sysmon` rule ID and use that for the UUIDv4 ID.
 Here is an example:

     Original Sigma rule:
     ```